-A competent authority in Contracting Party A has taken a measure of protection for an adult by appointing a legal representative for them.
-The powers conferred onto this representative by the competent authority in Contracting Party A permit this person, if there is no ground for non-recognition, to enter into any transactions on behalf of the adult in Contracting Party B, concerning property belonging to the adult which is located there.
+this person, if there is no ground for non-recognition, to enter into any transactions on behalf of the adult in Contracting Party B, concerning property belonging to the adult which is located there.
+Due to the high medical expenses associated with the adult's condition, it is no longer possible to cover mortgage payments on their property, necessitating a judicial / forced sale to avoid bankruptcy.
 However, the property now needs to be sold to pay the creditors of the adult.
-The competent authority of Contracting Party A authorises the representative of the adult to proceed with the via an enforcement authority (i.e., forced sale / judicial sale) of the property, a measure that needs to be enforced by a public authority in Contracting Party B. In this case, the authorisation of the forced sale will have to be declared enforceable or registered for the purpose of enforcement in Contracting Party B, depending on the domestic procedure applicable.
+The competent authority of Contracting Party A authorises instructs the representative of the adult to proceed with the forced sale / judicial sale of the property, a measure that needs to be enforced by a public authority in Contracting Party B. In this case, the authorisation of the forced sale will have to be declared enforceable or registered for the purpose of enforcement in Contracting Party B, depending on the domestic procedure applicable.